 The flexible text and images adjust themselves as per the layout width set with CSS.
 This avoids overrunning texts that not only look shabby but also are hard to read.
 A flexible container ensures that the text is wrapped automatically and that the font size is adjusted on its own as per the requirement of the screen size.

 A fluid grid is responsible for adding scalability and flexibility to your web design.
 This makes sure that there is consistent spacing throughout based on percentages rather than using fixed pixels.

 This design technique is also known as progressive enhancement.
-This results into a more focused and a clean design.
-Once the design is ready for mobile, it is easy to transform it to a PC design but is generally difficult the other way round.
+This results in a more focused and clean design.
+Once the design is ready for mobile, it is easy to transform it into a PC design but is generally difficult the other way round.

 This configuration makes use of different HTML for different devices, making use of 2 URLs.

 Now that you know the basics of the mobile-first website, let’s know more about the pros and cons of this approach in order to make a well-informed decision.

 Well, the answer to this question to a large extent depends on your business goals.
 A business might choose to maintain both a desktop website and a mobile website or may choose to go smart and have a responsive web design that meets the needs of all devices with a single website.
 This basically is dependent on how big your project is, how much budget do you have allocated and how far you look forward to scaling your business.

 If you own a business where you need to update content frequently, a responsive website design would be easier to manage and administer.
 Further, responsive website design also earned more marks from Google and thus is highly recommended.